<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=350770670836524&amp;ev=PageView&amp;noscript=1">

 Because the success of this procedure depends heavily on timing, assessment is recommended as soon as possible after a fracture occurs.

-Vetland Dental Lounge Broken Teeth 1
+VL Dental Lounge Broken Teeth - Healing Time

 Vital Pulp Therapy